yujulia/codepath-yelp/README.md

 3. adding a prototype to custom views seems to break it, how to do this correctly
 4. how to auto layout center 2 things that are side by side
 5. how to auto layout nested views - really annoyings
+6. can you not auto size views based on content???

 ## Video Walkthrough